 - Develop an Emergency Plan for situations such as a fire or an unexpected illness/accident involving self or others.
 Include information such as location of fire exits, class lists, class leaders' names, safety rules, class organization and management routines, lesson plans for a substitute for unexpected absence due to illness or an emergency. - Establish a Medical Procedure Plan that includes a process for obtaining student medical information on an ongoing basis; procedures and alternative strategies for students that need to be excused from participating due to illness or injury; medical procedures to be used in case of an injury or accident. - Develop Alternative Lesson Plans in situations when the weather may prevent the class from going outdoors or the gymnasium is used for another event. - Develop with school staff an Individual Education Plan for students with special needs and make modifications, adaptations, and accommodations where necessary.
 (See Appendix C: Programming for Students with Special Needs.) - Establish a Safety Check Plan for checking the facilities and equipment and determine procedures for making maintenance requests.
-(Refer to Safety Guidelines for Physical Activity in Manitoba Schools [MPETA et al.].) - Establish a Purchasing Plan for ordering equipment and supplies related to budgeting, prioritizing equipment needs and wants, and filling out purchase orders. - Establish a Storage Plan for proper storage, care, and use of equipment, including signage where needed for outdoor users. - Establish a Code of Conduct to promote safety in active play spaces at the school, including playground areas and structures. - Develop with school staff a Special Events Plan for events (e.g., intramural activities or clubs, field days, Olympic days, "Jump Rope for Heart" days) that could be conducted during the year. - Determine ways to support physically active and healthy lifestyles for all students through a School Health Promotion Plan that promotes family and community involvement and provides health instruction, support services, and a safe environment.
+(Refer to Safety Guidelines for Physical Activity in Manitoba Schools [MPETA et al.].) - Establish an Inventory Checklist along with a Purchasing Plan for ordering equipment and supplies related to budgeting, prioritizing equipment needs and wants, and filling out purchase orders. - Establish a Storage Plan for proper storage, care, and use of equipment, including signage where needed for outdoor users. - Establish a Code of Conduct to promote safety in active play spaces at the school, including outdoor alternative teaching spaces. - Develop with school staff a Special Events Plan for events (e.g., intramural activities or clubs, Olympic days, "Gym Blasts") that could be conducted during the year. - Develop a Checklist for Out-of-School Activities (Hanna and Hanna), in accordance with school/division policies. - Outline Responsibilities of Substitutes, in accordance with school/division policies. - Determine ways to support physically active and healthy lifestyles for all students through a School Health Promotion Plan that promotes family and community involvement and provides health instruction, support services, and a safe environment.